EofK/Benchmark-15-ML-Models-Using-159-Binary-Class-Tabular-Datasets/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; Cleaned Jupyter notebooks used for data preparation, feature processing, model training, and model evaluation.
 Each notebook is numbered to reflect the recommended execution order.

 •	results

-    Contains the consolidated Excel file with 2,384 model–dataset pairs, including accuracy, throughput, and metadata used in the analysis.
+&nbsp;&nbsp;&nbsp;&nbsp; Contains the consolidated Excel file with 2,384 model–dataset pairs, including accuracy, throughput, and metadata used in the analysis.

 •	requirements.txt
     Python package dependencies required to reproduce the environment used for all experiments.